lucclaros/ProyectoWeb-TurnoSalud/README.md

 - **index.html /** → Main entry point.
 - **bd_turno_salud.sql** → Database schema and initial data.

-## My Contribution
+## My Contributions

-As part of this group project, I focused on the **database design and integration**:
+- Designed and implemented the **database** (ER model + SQL scripts).
-- Designed and implemented the **MySQL schema**.
+- Developed the **user registration and login system** using PHP and MySQL.
-- Created the `bd_turno_salud.sql` file with tables, relationships, and sample data.
+- Contributed to the overall project development and integration.

-- Wrote PHP queries to connect and interact with the database.
+> This was a group project.
+My main focus was the database design and the authentication system (registration & login), but I also contributed to the overall development and testing.

 ## Technologies
 - Frontend: HTML, CSS, JavaScript